rsyncOSX/mydocsy/content/en/docs/Snapshots.md

 - `/Volumes/user/data/` is the source catalog
 - `~/snapshots/` is the remote catalog where snapshots are saved, the remote catalog is set by the user

+{{< alert color="warning" >}}

-If remote catalog is a local volume full path must be added.
-The source catalog is **never** touched, only read by rsync.
+If the *destination* is on a local attached disc, the full path of source must be added.
+If the *destination* is on a remote server, if the snapshot catalog is in the remote users $HOME catalog, the tilde character  `~` might be used.
+The tilde character is automatically expanded as the $HOME catalog on FreeBSD and Linux servers.

 RsyncUI creates the snapshots within the remote catalog.

-The ~ is expanded to the user home catalog on remote server.
-Utilizing snapshot on local attached disks require full path for remote catalog.
+{{< /alert >}}

 `~/snapshots/1`